openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 **Runtime Abstraction Layer**

-To make the EMM implementation portable across different SGX runtimes, e.g. OpenEnclave and Intel SGX SDKs, this document also proposes an abstraction layer for the runtimes.
+To make the EMM implementation portable across different SGX runtimes, e.g., OpenEnclave and Intel SGX SDKs, this document also proposes an abstraction layer for the runtimes.
 The runtime abstraction layer APIs are invoked by the EMM to make necessary OCalls, register and receive callbacks on page faults.
 The EMM source code will be hosted and maintained in the [Intel SGX PSW and SDK repository](https://github.com/intel/linux-sgx)